 As previously mentioned, sometimes piriformis syndrome may cause symptoms down the back of the thigh due to sciatic nerve compression or irritation.
 This exercise will help alleviate those symptoms by helping enhance the mobility of that nerve.

 Here are some tips for foam rolling your gluteal region:

-- By leaning towards the involved side, that helps get more pressure to the piriformis muscle
+By leaning towards the involved side, it will help get more pressure on the hip musculature

-- Sometimes less is more, you may want to back off from an area causing pain down your leg or causing nervey symptoms as this can have a negative delayed effect (AKA you feel your pain later after doing this!)
+Sometimes less is more, you may want to back off from an area causing pain down your leg or causing nerve symptoms as this can have a negative delayed effect (AKA you feel your pain later after doing this!)

 Only Stretching Is Not The Answer!

 A tight piriformis muscle that is often in spasm may receive relief from stretching that was shown with the exercises above, yet that may not help address tissue remodeling and facilitation of blood flow and the benefits you may experience could be short-lived!
 In addition to stretching, performing muscle activation and specific strengthening exercises will also promote more benefits long term rather than solely stretching!
 You can learn more about the topic of stretching by listening to our podcast episode below!

 A Shift In Focus Towards Hip Muscle Strengthening and Re-Education